 Come to any SCSB location to view this fun competition between the SCSB Offices in person!
 You can also view various pictures of the "can tree" entries on Twitter @ShelbyCoStBank.

 Employees use "Casual for a Cause" Days to Donate Thousands Locally

-Employees of Shelby County State Bank gave a savings lesson to approximately 175 second grade students from Harlan Community Elementary, Shelby County Catholic and AHST Elementary Schools as part of National Teach Children to Save Day on April 24.
+Employees of Shelby County State Bank give a savings lesson to approximately 175 second grade students from Harlan Community Elementary, Shelby County Catholic and AHST Elementary Schools as part of National Teach Children to Save Day every April.